nohatekate/Memory/planning.md

     ✔ Stretch / Planning
 Day 2 - Wednesday
     - Initial State + Render
+    	Create & Display State
+Identify DOM elements that will need to be updated Create and set starting values for each state
+Create render() and verify the DOM shows state in the browser
+	✔ Invoke render() in init()
+Create helper functions to control changes in state / browser Functions should describe changes in game play.
+	Render functions might include: renderScore() renderAnswers() renderOptions()
+Controller functions might include updateQuestion() shuffleCards() checkWinner() gameOver()
+Manually update state to play game (start -> end game)
+	Call helper functions() in the order they would be triggered Testing may be manual (invoking them after init() or using browser console Verify the game can be played through manually

+Stretch / Planning
+	Link your UI interactive elements to the handler functions Research advanced CSS feature for future development

 Day 3 - Thurdsay
     Interactions + UI Updates
 Day 4 - Friday